Successful Claim Against King’s College Hospitals

-The Clinical Negligence team at Osbornes Law have recently negotiated the settlement of a case in which our client sustained serious injuries as a result of clinical negligence during the birth of her first child in November 2018.
-Our client was represented by Nick Leahy, a solicitor in the Clinical Negligence team.
+The birth injury lawyers at Osbornes Law have recently negotiated the settlement of a case in which our client sustained serious injuries as a result of clinical negligence during the birth of her first child in November 2018.
+Nick Leahy, a solicitor in the Clinical Negligence team, represented our client.

 Background